-Our detection of at least one 4´-deoxyflavone in the leaves of all species analyzed suggests that 4´-deoxyflavones aren’t root-specific to the same degree that 4´-hydroxyflavones are aerial tissue-specific.
-One explanation is provided by considering the overall flavone profiles of S. altissima, S. baicalensis, S. tournefortii, and S. wrightii.
-In these species, we detected higher concentrations of many of the same 4´-deoxyflavones in the roots as compared to the leaves.
-In addition, a mix of 4´-hydroxyflavones and 4´-deoxyflavones were present in the stems of these plants.
-Therefore, it’s possible that some fraction of 4´-deoxyflavones being synthesized in the roots are being transported to the aerial parts.
-It’s also possible that the expression of 4´-deoxyflavone enzyme isoforms is not perfectly root-specific, or that these specialized enzyme isoforms have some activity towards 4´-hydroxyflavones.
+Our detection of at least one 4´-deoxyflavone (chrysin) in the leaves of all species analyzed and baicalein in stems and leaves of most species suggests that 4´-deoxyflavones aren’t root-specific to the same degree that 4´-hydroxyflavones are aerial tissue-specific.

 In contrast to the root-heavy accumulation of 4´-deoxyflavones we observed in S. baicalensis, several species included in our study accumulated greater concentrations of 4´-deoxyflavones in their aerial parts as compared to their roots.
-Interestingly, S. leonardii accumulated high concentrations of chrysin 7-G in its leaves, but little of any other 4´-deoxyflavone.
-S. racemosa accumulated high concentrations of both oroxylin A and oroxyloside in its leaves.
-This finding is especially remarkable when considering the relative rarity of these 4´-deoxyflavones in the six other species we analyzed (Fig. 3).
+Interestingly, S. leonardii accumulated high concentrations of chrysin in its leaves, but little of any other 4´-deoxyflavone.
+Both S. racemosa and S. wrightii accumulated high concentrations of both oroxylin A and oroxyloside even in their stems.
+Interestingly, S. racemosa but not S. wrightii accumulated them in its leaves.
+This finding is especially remarkable when considering the relative rarity of these 4´-deoxyflavones in two well-studied species S. baicalensis and S. barbata.
+(Fig. 3).

 Identification of isoscutellarein 8-G, a novel 4´-hydroxyflavone in Scutellaria –

-During our chemical analysis, we detected multiple metabolites which we had no standard for, and therefore were unable to identify.
+During our metabolite analysis, we detected multiple metabolites which we had no standard for, and therefore were unable to identify.
 Of these unknown metabolites, one drew our interest because of its pattern of accumulation across the tissue samples we collected (Fig. 4).
-In our HPLC chromatograms, we detected the peak corresponding to this metabolite in the aerial parts of several species, including S. baicalensis and S. barbata.
-In other species such as S. racemosa, the peak wasn’t present in neither aerial parts nor roots.
+In our HPLC chromatograms, we detected the peak corresponding to this metabolite in the aerial parts of S. baicalensis and S. barbata, which was absent in both S. racemosa and S. wrightii.
 The peak was absent in root chromatograms collected from all seven species.
 The aerial specificity of the metabolite led us to hypothesize that it was a 4’-hydroxyflavone, but its UV absorbance spectra did not resemble that of any 4’-hydroxyflavone which we had a standard for.
-Therefore, to elucidate its structure, we fractionated the unknown metabolite from our S. barbata leaf extracts, and analyzed the fraction with tandem mass spectrometry (MS/MS) and nuclear magnetic resonance spectrometry (NMR).
+Therefore, to elucidate its structure, we fractionated the unknown metabolite from our S. barbata leaf extracts, and analyzed the fraction with tandem mass spectrometry (MS/MS).
+Interestingly, LC/MS analysis revealed that its mass and mass fragmentation pattern were same as scutellarin although they were eluted at the different retention time (Fig.5).
+We further analyzed its structure using nuclear magnetic resonance spectrometry (NMR), which confirmed it as isoscutellarein 8-glucuronide (isoscutellarin) (Fig 6).

 MS/MS results (Fig. 5)